 - Rural exceptions proposals NNDC is committed to delivering affordable housing on rural exception sites.
 Policy HO3 of the Core Strategy supports such development and adopts a flexible but permissive approach across the District.
 Through the application of this policy a total 256 dwellings on 25 schemes have been provided since 2001/02.
 Accepting that these sites do not have planning permission and there is no cast iron guarantee that they will be developed, a very conservative allowance is made of just 10 dwellings per annum. - Rural Building Conversions This source includes planning permission for conversion of rural buildings, removal of holiday occupancy only conditions on holiday lets and permitted development rights allowing agricultural buildings to be converted to dwelling houses without the need for planning permission (Part 3, Class Q).
 The conversion of rural buildings to alternative uses has been a consistent feature of adopted planning policies for many years.
 The adopted Core Strategy includes a permissive approach to residential conversion.
 Following publication of the NPPF the Council amended this adopted approach to allow for residential conversion throughout the District irrespective of location and to allow for the removal of holiday only restrictions in some circumstances. - A1.6 Research undertaken as part of the preparation of the Core Strategy suggested that at that time there were in excess of 500 converted units of holiday accommodation and as many as 1,500 -2,000 suitable buildings which had not been converted.
 It is acknowledged that this is a diminishing source of supply and that not all barns will be converted nor all holiday occupancy conditions removed, and for these reasons the Council has only included a modest allowance from this source.
-Alongside this, changes to national policy for agricultural conversions have been in place since April 2014, the numbers of applications for prior approval of these types of development are low at present. - A1.7 All of this combined has resulted in permissions for 243 new conversions and the removal of holiday only conditions on a further 132 properties over past five years.
-It is assumed that 25 dwellings per annum, approximately 56% of the recent delivery rate will come from this source.
+Alongside this, changes to national policy for agricultural conversions have been in place since April 2014, the numbers of applications for prior approval of these types of development are low at present. - A1.7 Last year, 76 completions were attributed to conversions, removal of restrictions and agricultural buildings to dwellings.
+It is assumed that 25 dwellings per annum, will come from this source.